 Michele V. McNeill, Pharm.D.

-cancer.
+AIDS and cancer.
 More than 80,000 patients received treatment from

-programs managed by KMI, prior to its acquisition several years ago by United Healthcare, Inc.
+programs managed by KMI prior to its acquisition several years ago by

-Hospital in Philadelphia and at Erie County Medical Center in Buffalo.
-She
+University Hospital in Philadelphia, PA, and at Erie County Medical

 She and her husband, Doug, live in Longboat Key, FL.